-Which regulations govern generic substitution by pharmacists of brand-name drugs?
+16. Which regulations govern generic substitution by pharmacists of brand-name drugs?

 The communiqué and circulars by the Ministry of Health govern this area.
-Circular dated 18 June 2009 and numbered 43081, approved by the Turkish Ministry of Health, explicitly accepted as a right of pharmacists to suggest patients generic substitution for original products.
+In Circular dated 18.06.2009 and numbered 43081 approved by Turkish Ministry of Health explicitly accepted as a right of pharmacists to suggest patients generic substitution for original products.

-Besides, Communiqué on Social Security Institute Health Practice defines generic substitution practice as:

-Reimbursement schemes of the Social Security Institute are also a factor in the prescribing of generic substances, and the price policy is specified in article 4.4.2 of the Communiqué on Social Security Institute Health Practice.
+Besides, Communiqué on Social Security Institute Health Practice defines generic substitution practice as " the products containing same active ingredient that can be used for the same indication; in the same equivalent groups or on the basis of the same price comparison, but in separate equivalent groups in terms of pharmacy substitution".
+Reimbursement schemes of the Social Security Institute (SSI) are also a factor in prescribing of generic substances, and the price policy are specified in the Article 4.4.2 of Communiqué on Social Security Institute Health Practice.